Lokeshkumarsingh2580/Re-jouice-Website/README.md

 # Rejouice Website README

 ## Overview
 This HTML document represents the structure of the Rejouice website.
-It's a modern and visually appealing webpage showcasing the services and offerings of Rejouice, a creative agency.
+It's a modern and visually appealing Responsive webpage showcasing the services and offerings of Rejouice, a creative agency.

 ## Sections
 1. **Loader Animation**: